top of page

 • Can use smaller wire size due to lower current

-• Wiring is more simple, requiring less connectors and equipment
+• Wiring is more simple, requiring fewer connectors and other components

 • Normally output higher power